sanath-tejas-474/Inventory-and-Sales-Management-System/Queries/README.md

 **Question**: *What measures are in place to ensure data security and control access to sensitive information?*

 **Explanation**: Data security and access control are managed through user permissions and roles.
 Sensitive data is protected, and access is restricted based on user roles to ensure data security.

-## Creating Screenshots for Documentation

-To create screenshots for your documentation, capture:

-1. **Database Schema**: Show the schema or ERD (Entity-Relationship Diagram) that illustrates the relationships between tables.
-2. **Query Results**: Capture the results of SELECT queries to display sample data from each table.
-3. **Index Information**: If applicable, show indexes created on tables to demonstrate performance improvements.
-4. **View Definitions**: Capture views and their results to illustrate simplified query access.
-5. **Historical Data**: Show how historical data is tracked and viewed through the Inventory Transactions table.